wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 * New: Support for line breaks in invoice notes
 * Fix: Only pass opened edit fields when regenerating document
 * Fix: Words in table headers could be broken up
-* Deprecated: legacy translations (pre-2.0) are no longer read automatically (can be enabled in the Advanced tab)
+* Deprecated: legacy translations (pre-2.0) are no longer read automatically (can be enabled in the Status tab)

 = 2.7.2 =
 * Fix: Update invoice number and date when regenerating document from edit mode